w3c/wai-media-intro/source/accessible-media/production-captions.html.erb.md

 -   **Pop-on captions** appear in discrete blocks and usually contain one to three rows of text.
-They are normally created for pre-produced material, and used in the majority of captioned online videos.
+They are normally created for pre-produced material, and used for the majority of captioned online videos.

     Example:<br>